Quicklinks

 (3) All voting machines in Texas are tested for logic and accuracy three times – twice before the election, and once immediately after the election

-To learn more about election administration in Texas, view Texas Secretary of State John Scott's SOS 101 videos
+To learn more about election administration in Texas, view Texas Secretary of State's SOS 101 videos

 Confidential Voter Roll Information